 7. Winifred Falls, Royal National Park

-If your idea of paradise is a little more private and hard to reach than Wattamolla Falls, then what you need to do is delve a little further into Royal National Park, park the car and walk the four kilometres up the Winifred Falls Fire Trail until you reach said Winifred Falls.
+If your idea of paradise is a little more private and hard to reach than Wattamolla Falls, then what you need to do is delve a little further into Royal National Park, park the car and walk the four kilometres up the Winifred Falls Fire Trail until you reach Winifred Falls.
 It is entirely possible that you will find yourself alone, and the calm waters make for the perfect place to relax, recharge, and enjoy the quieter moments in life.

 8. Upper Gledhill Falls, Ku-Ring-Gai Chase National Park

 The ten-metre-wide pool receiving the cascading water of Upper Gledhill Falls and the natural amphitheatre of trees, boulders, and bush makes for a super-soothing Sunday drive at just under 30km from the city.
 There’s no car park so you’ll have to be careful where you leave your vehicle, but this just means you’re more likely to have peace and quiet at this tranquil watering hole.
 However, it has been known to get quite busy at times during the summer.

 Just an hour’s drive from the city and less than a kilometre walk from Darkes Forest Road, Maddens Falls is a natural haven.
 The lookout, though, does not actually give the best view of the waterfall.
 For that, you will need to get your feet wet and cross to the other side of the creek.
 However, it is a bit of a trek down to the middle rock platform and not suitable for everybody.
 There’s plenty of wildlife to spot as well, which makes Maddens Falls a great place to take the kids.

 10. Kellys Falls, Garawarra State Conservation Area